 This feeds a thriving sub-culture of fudging rolls and railroading:

-“The PCs can’t miss this roll, or be TPK’d here, or veer off course to pursue a random NPC, because that’s not how the story is supposed to go.”
+“The PCs can’t miss this roll!
+They can’t be TPK’d here.
+They can’t veer off course to pursue a random NPC, because that’s not how the story is supposed to go.”
+Reddit DM-guild threads are flooded daily by DMs frustrated with player agency, because it ‘breaks’ their plotted construct.

-The game thus becomes little more than voicing character dialog.
-The character interrogates their own environment via perception checks, backgrounds and powers.
-Critical rolls are fudged to keep the plot viable, and the player only makes inconsequential rolls that determine how an enemy is inevitably defeated.
+Well, the game begins to shift to acting, frankly.
+The character can interrogate their own environment via perception and background checks.
+Critical rolls are fudged by the DM to keep the plot viable, and the player only makes inconsequential rolls that determine how an enemy is inevitably defeated.
+The players derive joy from acting as their characters, voicing their dialog, and resolving “how” events unfold rather than “what” events unfold.

-From this point of view, this is wholly a role playing game, because the actual die rolls amount to very little.
+From this point of view, modern play is wholly “role” playing, because the actual die rolls amount to very little.
 The fun and drama of D&D now comes from performance and cinema.

 Please note: